erich666/Mineways/TileMaker/TileMaker/blocks/_readme.txt

 See mineways.html (in the docs directory, or http://mineways.com/mineways.html) about the TileMaker for more information.

-Note: in 1.11 on, the barrier.png tile is in "\assets\minecraft"\textures\items" - copy it from there.
+Note: in 1.11 on, the barrier.png tile is in "\assets\minecraft"\textures\item(s)" - copy it from there.